It occurs when the inner lining of the eyelids swells. This transparent lining, called the conjunctiva, also covers the eye’s surface.

 In some cases, such as after eye surgery, chemosis may not be prevented.
 However, if chemosis is caused by allergies, taking measures to avoid them and controlling the symptoms may reduce the risk of recurrent outbreaks of chemosis.

-It is recommended to maintain a high level of personal hygiene to limit the sharing of personal items that may come into contact with the eyes, such as towels or cosmetic products.
+Maintaining a high level of personal hygiene is recommended to limit the sharing of unique items that may come into contact with the eyes, such as towels or cosmetic products.